 A closer examination of the convergence properties of the proposed algorithm is worth carrying out for the case of constant parameters.
 It is clear from \eqref{e:V_dot_After_Alg} that the negative contributions to $\dot{V}(t)$ come from the first term, while any positive contribution comes if $\kappa\Omega(t)>\Gamma^{-1}(t)$.
 That is, if there is a large enough excitation, then the third term can be positive.
 This in turn is conservatively reflected in the magnitude of $\upsilon(t)$.
 It should however be noted that a large $\Omega(t)$ with persistent excitation, leads to a large $e(t)$, which implies that as the third term in \eqref{e:V_dot_After_Alg} becomes positive, it leads to a first term that is proportionately large and negative as well, thereby resulting in a net contribution that is negative.
 An analytical demonstration of this effect, however, is difficult to obtain.
 For this reason, the nature of our main result is convergence to a bounded set rather than to zero, in the presence of persistent excitation.
-Finally, we note that in our simulation studies, $\dot{V}(t)$ remained negative for almost the entire period of interest, resulting in a steady convergence of the parameter estimation error to zero. \end{remark} \begin{remark} The bounds for $\Omega(t)$ and $\Gamma(t)$ derived in Lemmas \ref{l:Omega} and \ref{l:Gamma} were crucial in establishing the lower bound for $\eta(t)$.
+Finally, we note that in our simulation studies, $\dot{V}(t)$ remained negative for almost the entire period of interest in the case of constant parameters, resulting in a steady convergence of the parameter estimation error to zero. \end{remark} \begin{remark} For a scalar adaptive system (for example in Figure \ref{f:robust_comparison}), initial conditions can be easily found such that the compact set for the well-known $\sigma$-mod \cite{Ioannou_1984}, $e$-mod \cite{Narendra_1987a} is larger than the compact set for the proposed method.
+This can be quantified but is beyond the scope of the present paper. \end{remark} \begin{remark} The bounds for $\Omega(t)$ and $\Gamma(t)$ derived in Lemmas \ref{l:Omega} and \ref{l:Gamma} were crucial in establishing the lower bound for $\eta(t)$.
 That this occurs over an interval of time results in exponential and not just asymptotic properties.
-This has obvious implications of robustness (c.f. \cite{Khalil_2002} \S 9.1). \end{remark}
+This has obvious implications of robustness (c.f. \cite[\S 9.1]{Khalil_2002}). \end{remark}